 We arrived in the northern part of the Wooli township and (with something that was becoming all too common on this trip) we were soon chatting to some locals about what we were up to.
 We politely turned down offers from a nice lady named Tara for water and a place to sleep, however, we weren’t allowed to turn down her offer to drive us to the local pub, so off we went.

-It was now afternoon and we foolishly decided that we would try press on to Pebbly Beach rather than setting up camp in Wooli.
+It was now afternoon and we foolishly decided that we would try to press on to Pebbly Beach, rather than setting up camp in Wooli.